 Efficient home design and construction can be achieved in a number of ways, but the two most efficient things you can do are to reuse existing buildings, and make homes useful for different generations.

-This new farmhouse home by Whitten Architects does both, with subtlety and style.
+This new modern white farmhouse home by Whitten Architects does both, with subtlety and style.
 An original milking barn was restored, and attached to a new farmhouse designed for a couple with adult children and grandchildren.

 A cozy fieldstone hearth is capped with a massive granite lintel, what a perfect spot for a book and a cup of cocoa on a cold Maine winter day!